OmniBlocks/screen-recorder/README.md

 Ha, scared you there, didn't I?
 No, OmniBlocks strives to be the opposite of that.
 We aren't a soulless corporation begging you to feed us your wallet like a stray dog, and we don't shamelessly rip off your privacy limb-to-limb like some manipulative narcissistic wild animal.
 This will be licensed under the AGPLv3, ensuring it is always open source.

+## Contributing

+Contributions are welcome!
+Please ensure:
+- Code is tested and functional
+- Commits follow conventional commit format (or project preference)
+- Pull requests include a clear description of changes
+- Formatting/linting passes (add tools/CI details once established)

+For major features, please open an issue for discussion first.

 ### The horrific style guide from your darkest nightmares

-Eh just make sure your code works I guess